 If a store has to honour an error, the item will be free or at the shelf price.
 The store saves money by not having to keep that loss.
 They do not have to refund your money but must give you the item for free or at a reduced price.

 Price tags that are on the products do not count.
 SCOP only applies to the stickers on store shelves.
 However, any product in the store qualifies.

 For example, you bought a pack of gum at the store.
 There is no price tag on it.
 But there is one on the counter where the cashier rings out items.
 If that cash register has an older pricing system that can’t be updated in time to reflect new prices, then SCOP still applies to these products.

 Another example is buying a pack of gum from the shelf, and the pricing sticker says $3.00.
 But when you get to the counter, another tag with a lower price appears on it.
-In this case, SCOP still applies because Shelf Price beats competitor’s advertised prices
+In this case, SCOP still applies because the Shelf Price beats the competitor’s advertised prices

 You went grocery shopping and bought a loaf of bread.
 The store shelf lists it at $2.
-But when you get to the counter, another price tag indicates it is only $1.
-SCOP still applies because the store’s shelf price beats competitor’s advertised prices even if the product is not marked with a price tag in the store
+But when you get to the counter, another price tag indicates only $1.
+SCOP still applies because the store’s shelf price beats the competitor’s advertised prices even if the product is not marked with a price tag in the store

 Some cashiers and stores do not make following the Scanners Code of Practice easy for shoppers.
 You may have to print out the rules and carry them with you.
-If a store that participates in the code does not honour it, you can call 1-866-499-4599 to complain.
+If a store participating in the code does not honour it, you can call 1-866-499-4599 to complain.
 You will need to provide the registration number of the store in question.

 Canadian Stores that SCOP: Scanners Code of Practice